Let’s get water flowing to where it’s needed and build a climate-resilient future

 And creates bigger change…

 …your gift can help change the systems that drive the problems.
 When our solutions are picked up by governments or businesses, positive change can happen on a much bigger scale.

 For every £1 we receive in donations, just 9 pence is spent on fundraising.
-The remaining 91% is spent on charitable activities, including 1% on essential governance.
+The remaining 91% is spent on charitable activities around the world.

 We are trusted by the UK and overseas governments who fund some of our projects, along with major foundations, corporations and UN bodies.

 Practical Action is registered with the Fundraising Regulator and the Fundraising Preference Service